Have you ever glanced at your development logs and wondered why they don't make sense?

 Logs are written in accordance with the code by developers.
 This means that the developers base the logs on the context of the code when writing them in the code.
 Unfortunately, the individual reading the log lacks that context and, in some cases, even has access to the source code.

-For instance, consider the following two log lines:
+For instance, consider the following two log statements:

 - “The database is unavailable.”